Seeed-Studio/wiki-documents/docs/LAN_Communications.md

     s.connect(addr)
     s.send('Hello!
 Wio RP2040')
 ```
-Please fill in line 17 (the name and password of the Wifi ) and line 22（the IP address and port number of the computer server).
+Please fill in line 17 (the name and password of the WiFi ) and line 22（the IP address and port number of the computer server).
 Then run the program, you should see the message sent by the main control board in the Data log of the network debugging assistant.

 ![image.png](https://files.seeedstudio.com/wiki/Wio_RP2040_mini_Dev_Board-Onboard_Wifi/demo_9.png)